20 Common Types of Succulents with Names and Pictures | Succulent Plants

 Aloe Plants are easy care succulent plants which come in all shapes and sizes.
 There are numerous species of Aloes but only a few are popular indoor plants.

-The most popular species of Aloe Plants is Aloe barbadensis, the Aloe vera or "true aloe".
-Other popular Aloes are Aloe aristata (Lace Aloe), Aloe variegata (Partridge-breasted Aloe), Aloe jucunda, Aloe humilis (Hedgehog Aloe), Aloe mitriformis among others.
+The most popular species of Aloe succulents are Aloe barbadensis (Aloe vera or 'true aloe'), Aloe aristata (Lace Aloe), Aloe variegata (Partridge-breasted Aloe), Aloe jucunda, Aloe humilis (Hedgehog Aloe), Aloe mitriformis among others.

 4. Haworthia Plants